immortalbob/Mnemolis/README.md

 ```

 ### LLM-assisted routing
-MiniSearch uses a local LLM backend in two ways:
+MiniSearch uses a local LLM backend in three ways:

 1. **Source selection** — when `auto` is used and no keyword matches, the LLM picks the best source based on the query
 2. **Book selection** — once routed to Kiwix, the LLM picks the best 1-2 ZIM books from your catalog for the query
+3. **Fusion source selection** — when `fusion` is used without specifying sources, the LLM picks the best 2-3 sources for the query

 Routing decisions are cached for 1 hour so repeated queries skip the LLM call entirely.

 **Supported backends** via `LLM_API_TYPE`:
-- `ollama` — Ollama native API (default).
-Works with any Ollama-served model.
+- `ollama` — Ollama native API (default)
-- `openai` — OpenAI-compatible API.
-Works with llama-server, LM Studio, and any OpenAI-compatible endpoint.
+- `openai` — OpenAI-compatible API (llama-server, LM Studio, etc.)

-The book list is built dynamically from your Kiwix catalog at startup — no hardcoded list, no rebuild needed when you add new ZIMs.
+The book list is built dynamically from your Kiwix catalog at startup.
 To force a refresh after adding ZIMs:

 ```bash
 curl -X POST http://your-host:8888/catalog/refresh